Dark Circles Surgery: Is It Right For You?

 Some of those sound painful.
 Are they?

 In short, yes.
-With many of these treatments, there is a good chance you will experience acute pain during the procedure and lingering aches afterward while your body heals itself.
+With many of these treatments, there is a good chance you will experience acute pain during the procedure and lingering aches afterwards while your body heals itself.
 This is especially true for laser resurfacing, chemical peels, and intense-pulsed light treatments.
+These procedures are designed to remove an entire layer of skin, creating a controlled wound, which forces the dermis below to rejuvenate by making an entirely new skin layer.
+Our skin can handle this, as it regrows itself all the time, but speeding up the process can be painful.
+Depending on your tolerance, it can range from mild discomfort to severe.
 In some cases, your doctor will need to prescribe prescription-strength painkillers to help you cope with the brunt of the after-effects.
 On the other hand, certain bleaching creams might not give you any pain at all if they are made with a gentle formula and natural ingredients.

 Are there any risks associated with dark circle surgery?

 As with any surgery, there are risks.
 The most common risk associated with dark circle surgery is a discoloration of the skin either in the form of hyperpigmentation or hypopigmentation.
 In laymen’s terms, this means that the skin is made too dark or too light, and, in rare cases, the resulting discoloration may be permanent.
 Less common side effects of dark circle surgery can include bleeding, blistering, bruising, scarring, or serious infection.

 None of these are desirable, but they are unavoidable.
 Surgery is a bespoke treatment; it is custom-tailored to every patient, as no two people are the same.
 The results and side effects one person has may be entirely different than another person, even within the same family.
 There is no completely sure way to avoid the potential risks and side effects of surgery, other than to just not have surgery in the first place.